antonywanjala/compare-text/README.md

 #1:
 If you are 1) an LLM developer or 2) if you have access to the training data inputs utilized that an LLM used to produce a particular output then you could, ostensibly, compare any relevant training data and any associated prompts to an LLM's subsequent output.

+#2:
+If you are in a situation in which you must compare multiple drafts of, say, marketing materials for a commercial to be read or showcased using an electronic medium such as a podcast, radio or YouTube show and your ultimate objective is to sift out often used terminologies between said drafts with the goal of identifying potential weak points or areas in which draft(s) can be improved or altered.